-The bill amends Section 71-3-1203 of the Montana Code Annotated, which pertains to the enforcement of liens.
-Key changes include the specification that lien enforcement actions can be filed in "a court of competent jurisdiction in the county" rather than just the district court of the county.
-Additionally, the bill eliminates the requirement for the issuance or service of a summons when a claim is made under this section, allowing an order to show cause to serve as a substitute.
+The bill amends Section 71-3-1203 of the Montana Code Annotated, focusing on the enforcement of liens.
+It allows lienors to file enforcement actions in a "court of competent jurisdiction in the county" rather than specifically in the district court of the county.
+Additionally, the bill eliminates the requirement for a summons when a claim is made under this section, allowing an order to show cause to serve as a substitute.
 This order does not require prior notice or service of process on the property owner before its issuance.

 SB0373_1(1): 71-3-1203